2. Empty property relief

 - A plan of the rated premises which clearly identifies the occupied and the unoccupied areas

-- A declaration as to the amount of de minimis aid the applicant or any other organisation in its group under the "notified scheme" or "block exemption scheme" as prescribed by the EU in the last three years
+- A declaration as to the amount of special drawing rights the applicant or any other organisation in its group under the UK-EU TCA as prescribed in the last 3 years.

 The premises will need to be inspected in order to verify the information that has been provided.